George Dawson (businessman): Second marriage

 In 1949 Dawson married former chorus girl Olga Mallet, née Mironoff, mother of Tania Mallet and aunt of Helen Mirren.
 Dawson and Olga had three sons: Francis, born in 1944 and known as Francois; Anthony, born in 1954; and Daniel, born in 1955.

 Dawson and Olga lived at Villa La Saugette, a 13-bedroomed property on Avenue Fiesole in Cannes, and their lavish lifestyle was the subject of newspaper articles.
 In November 1953 the couple returned to Britain and moved into Riviera Villa, Bowling Green Close, Putney Heath.

 Olga moved out of the couple's home in March 1954 and legal proceedings involving Dawson's former secretary, Jasper Addis, followed.
 Addis was charged with fraud on 21 April after Dawson alleged that he had fraudulently converted a cheque.
 While being cross-examined in court, Dawson denied telling Olga he was going to frame Addis.
-On 28 April Dawson was charged with threatening behaviour after Addis claimed that Dawson, accompanied by three men of "rough appearance", had threatened to kill him.
-On 30 April Olga was granted an interim injunction restraining Dawson from molesting or communicating with her or her mother.
-Dawson filed a petition for divorce against Olga, alleging adultery with Addis.
-Olga filed for divorce against Dawson, charging him with cruelty and adultery.
-On 6 May Olga's mother, Mary Mironoff, gave evidence in the case of threatening behaviour by Dawson towards Addis.
-She told the court that Dawson had telephoned her and said: "I will not go to jail.
-I will blow my brains out, but before I will murder two people: your daughter and Jasper Addis."
+Dawson was then charged with threatening behaviour after Addis claimed that Dawson, accompanied by three men of "rough appearance", had threatened to kill him.
+Olga's mother, Mary Mironoff, told the court that Dawson had telephoned her and said: "I will not go to jail.
+I will blow my brains out but before I will murder two people: your daughter and Jasper Addis."
+Olga was granted an interim injunction restraining Dawson from molesting or communicating with her or her mother.
+Dawson and Olga filed divorce petitions against one another, Dawson alleging adultery with Addis, and Olga alleging cruelty and adultery.
 However, Dawson and Olga attended court together on 17 May and stated through joint legal counsel that they were terminating all outstanding litigation between them and there was no foundation to the charges that had been made.
 On the charge of threatening behaviour by Dawson towards Addis, both men were bound over to keep the peace.
-Additional fraud charges involving other parties were brought against Addis, and he was convicted and sentenced to two years' imprisonment on 6 October.
+Additional fraud charges involving other parties were brought against Addis, and he was convicted and sentenced to two years' imprisonment.

 In 1955 Dawson and Olga moved into Garden Court, a 20-roomed house with 10 acres of garden in Oxshott.
 In January 1958 Dawson's mortgage lender was granted a possession order for Garden Court and the couple moved into a rented flat in Putney.

 On 1 April 1963 Olga was granted a decree nisi of divorce against Dawson on the grounds of adultery and given custody of their three children.